2. Beloved (1987)

 Sethe does not want to have Paul D's

 baby, but she is happy to have him home.
-She is beginning to understand
+She still

 Part One, Chapter 14: Summary: